icemtel/reconstruct3d_opt/README.md

 #### Pipeline steps

 `pipe00_rescale_v4.py`
-- reconstruct 3D coordinates; introduce optimization penalty for kinks -> ensure smoothness of the curve.
+- Reconstruct 3D coordinates; introduce optimization penalty for kinks -> ensure smoothness of the curve.
+- Regularization weights are dimensionless
+- Started with `smooth_weight` = 0; With visual inspection found the best points_weight.
+  - When `points_weight` is too small; the curves will be parallel, but points will not necessarily align.
+  - When `points_weight` is too large (and no smoothing) - projection points oscillate around the target curve.
+  - Increased `smooth_weight` until smoothing starts to mask essential features of the space curve.
 - Final params: `N = 60` `M = 60` `eps = 1e-3` `ds_eps = 1e-3` `points_weight = 100` `smooth_weight = 40`.
   [May use smaller N=M=30 to compute faster while testing]

 `pipe01_combine_coords_in_single_file.py`
 - store x coordinates for each shape in a single file.
 Same for y,z.